-• headers (dict or list) - A dict of header names and values to set, or a list of (name, value) tuples.
+- description (str) Human-friendly description of the error, along with a helpful suggestion or two. - headers (dict or list) A dict of header names and values to set, or a list of (name, value) tuples.
 Both name and value must be of type str or StringType, and only character values 0x00 through 0xFF may be used on platforms that use wide characters.

 Note: The Content-Type header, if present, will be overridden.
-If you wish to return custom error messages, you can create your own HTTP error class, and install an error handler to convert it into an appropriate HTTP response for the client
+If you wish to return custom error messages, you can create your own HTTP error class, and install an error handler to convert it into an appropriate HTTP response for the client class falcon.HTTPConflict(title=None, description=None, headers=None, \\kwargs)

 - href (str) A URL someone can visit to find out more information (default None).
-Unicode characters are percent-encoded. - href\text (str) If href is given, use this as the friendly title/description for the link (default 'API documentation for this error'). - code (int) An internal code that customers can reference in their support request or to help them when searching for knowledge base articles related to this error (default None).
+Unicode characters are percent-encoded. - href\text (str) If href is given, use this as the friendly title/description for the link (default 'API documentation for this error').

+• code (int) - An internal code that customers can reference in their support request or to help them when searching for knowledge base articles related to this error (default None).